Nesstark/AdventOfCode/README.md

 - **Version Control:** Git

 ## 🏗️ Repository Structure
-Each day’s solution will have its own folder, structured like this:
+Each year’s solution will have its own folder, structured like this:
 ```
-📂 dayXX/
+📂 yearXX/
-   ├── input.txt   # Puzzle input
+   ├── day01.rs    # Rust solution
-   ├── solution.rs # Rust code
+   ├── day02.rs    # Rust solution
-   ├── README.md   # Explanation or notes (if needed)
+   ├── ...
 ```

 ## 🚀 Running the Code